psamuels00/echo-api/README.md

 ## TODO for sure

-- better testing of the multiple content option, including file content and multiple responses based on matching selection criteria
+- add tests for multiple content options read from file, including nested files
 - add error checking everywhere (including cirular file references), and add unit tests for each condition
 - make sure we do not remove space from first line of content read from a file that contains only content, and add test for this